CARB85/Data_scientist_projects/README.md

 ### Data

-The data is stored in the `/datasets/music_project_en.csv` file and includes the following columns:
+The data is called music_project_en.csv` file and includes the following columns:

 - **userID**: Unique identifier for each user.
 - **Track**: Song title.